 The southern portion of the application site backs directly onto Cole Street Lane, enveloping Cole Street Farm, and while there is an established hedge line along the stream and southern boundary of the application site here, the application site is in close proximity to the farm.
 The principal setting of the buildings is formed by their grouping, which reflects the historic footprint of the farm and positively contributes to the significance of the farmhouse.
 Presently, the hedgerow along the lane disrupts views into the surrounding arable land to the south from the farmhouse, but higher ground further to the south can be seen forming the skyline.
 It is anticipated that from the upper level of the farmhouse, views to the south would be primarily characterised by rolling uninterrupted pasture land.
 Views to the south make a small positive contribution to the significance of the assets.
-The application site historically formed the wider farmland setting surrounding the farm and contributes to the sense of openness to the rear (north) of the farm; therefore, the Newhouse and Ham Farm areas of the application site in particular is considered to make a small positive contribution to the significance of the assets.
+The application site historically formed the wider farmland setting surrounding the farm and contributes to the sense of openness to the rear (north) of the farm; therefore, the Newhouse and Ham Farm areas of the assets.
 However the views into the application site are only achieved from within the yard and between the extant buildings, and these views are arguably incidental.